wh-alice/mig_visualstudio/vs/misc/specifiers-and-attributes-are-not-valid-on--namespace--statements.md

 ---
-title: "Specifiers and attributes are not valid on &#39;Namespace&#39; statements" ms.custom: "" ms.date: "10/19/2016"
+title: "Specifiers and attributes are not valid on &#39;Namespace&#39; statements | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"